 When I first held my precious son in my arms, I had dreams of what he would do and become.
 I didn't expect that within the first four years of his life my son would receive six diagnoses that would make some of my dreams for him close to impossible.
-I never dreamed that I would experience the sorrows and joys and overwhelming anxieties that come with being a special needs parent.
+I never dreamed that I would experience the sorrows and struggles and overwhelming anxieties that come with being a special needs parent.
 And I definitely didn't expect that a few years later, his little brother would receive a few diagnosis of his own.

 But one Christmastime, while reading through the story of the birth of Jesus, I felt God gave me fresh eyes.
 For the first time ever, I truly put myself in the young Mary's shoes (or sandals) and thought about what Mary must have been thinking and feeling through this journey of bringing the Savior into the world and parenting Him well.
 We have no idea what her thoughts and feelings were from Scripture.
 But since she was human I'm sure she did have expectations about how her life would unfold.